amay-devops/Ultimate-CI-CD/README.md

 # Ultimate-CI-CD
-This is the ultimate CI/CD project using Amazon Linux EC2, Jenkins, Maven, Docker, ECR.
+This is the ultimate CI/CD project using Amazon Linux EC2, Jenkins, Maven,GitHub WebHook, Docker, ECR.